TheoremReach/UnitySDK/README.md

 ## Changelog
+#### 3.5.2
+Update iOS sdk to fix visual issue in landscape

 #### 3.5.1
 Update Android and iOS sdks.
-No functional changes.
+No functional changes

 #### 3.5.0
 - Fix mobile network issue with android sdk